-- 8. Requirement: CLOCK input: The board must accept an input clock of \sim 10 MHz for distribution with less than 2 ns jitter in 4 different form factors: - a) Differential input via BNC twin-ax connector Justification: The RCC Master must receive the input RHIC clock signal from V124 module via the SMR and SMTX fiber MAU units. - b) PECL via 10pin IDC connector Justification: We need to have an input path for the RHIC clock for slave RCC modules that is compatible with the output from the RCC-BOC card.
+- 8. Requirement: CLOCK input: The board must accept an input clock of $\sim \!
+10$ MHz in 4 different form factors: - a) Differential input via BNC twin-ax connector Justification: The RCC Master must receive the input RHIC clock signal from V124 module via the SMR and SMTX fiber MAU units. - b) PECL via 10pin IDC connector Justification: We need to have an input path for the RHIC clock for slave RCC modules that is compatible with the output from the RCC-BOC card.
 Existing RCC-BOC clients (e.g. DSMI, QT-BOC, etc.) require 10pin IDC. - c) TTL via lemo connector Justification: We want to use this in tests where a clock is provided by a signal generator. - d) SERDES via multimode fiber Justification: need the ability to supply RHIC clock and RC control signals to remote locations (see requirement 12). - 9.
-Requirement: Internal CLOCK generation: The board must be able to generate a local clock of frequency $\sim\!10$ MHz (>9.4MHz) for distribution with less than 2ns jitter.
+Requirement: Internal CLOCK generation: The board must be able to generate a local clock of frequency $\sim \!
+10$ MHz (>9.4MHz).
 A local clock of 66 MHz for running the FPGA and other board control is also required.